 The Sirba Orchestra program! recorded with the Royal Philharmonic Orchestra of Liège directed by Christian Arming and Nicolas Kedroff at the balalaika was the subject of new orchestrations and a contribution of five unreleased tracks for this new album published by the Deutsche Grammophon label on May, 2018 , whose release was followed by a concert on Saturday, June 16, 2018 at the Musical Seine of Boulogne-Billancourt.
-The Sirba Octet will bring this program back to life with other symphonic ensembles in France and abroad.
+Sirba Orchestra! is invited by many symphonic orchestras in France and abroad.

-- June 2015 with the Orchestre de Pau / Pays de Béarn conducted by Fayçal Karoui
+- Orchestre de Pau / Pays de Béarn, conducting by Fayçal Karoui in 2015,

-- February 2019 with Tatarstan National Symphony Orchestra conducted by Alexander Sladkosvsky at the Folle Journée of Nantes and The Folle Journée of Tokyo
+- L’Orchestre Symphonique National du Tatarstan, conducting by Alexander Sladkosvsky at the Folle Journée Nantes & Tokyo in 2019,

 - L’Orchestre Victor Hugo Franche-Comté, conducting by Jean-François Verdier, in 2020,

 - L’Orchestre de Cannes, conducting by Benjamin Levy, in 2020

 - Le WDR Funkhausorchester (Allemagne), conducting by Enrico Delamboye, in 2020,